Français

 We look forward to welcoming you to Ottawa very soon!

-REGISTRATION IS NOW OPEN – 2026 PLEAC National Conference | February 18 – 20, 2026
+REGISTRATION IS NOW CLOSED – 2026 PLEAC National Conference | February 18 – 20, 2026

 The conference will take place in Ottawa, Ontario, on February 18 and 19, 2026, at the Westin Ottawa, with an additional half-day for providers of public legal education and information on February 20 at the University of Ottawa, Learning Crossroads.